 Stored in an airtight container with a thin layer of olive oil on top, it will keep in the refrigerator for up to 5 days.
 You can also freeze it in ice cube trays for quick single-serve portions.

-It's delicious on pasta, spread on sandwiches, drizzled over roasted veggies, or spooned onto grilled chicken or fish.
+It's delicious on pasta, spread on sandwiches, drizzled over roasted veggies like the Blistered Green Beans, or spooned onto grilled chicken or fish.
 You can even use it as a dip for fresh bread.

 Walnut Pesto With Arugula